 It is the Social Responsibility of Non-Governmental Organisations in Africa to Support Science and Technology

-Most science and technology museums and centers where not started by government, many were started by individuals, schools, foundations and corporate bodies.
+Most science and technology museums and centers were not started by government, many were started by individuals, schools, foundations and corporate bodies.
 We can replicate this system in Africa too.
 Individuals need to come together to form the synergy required to talk both governmental and non-governmental organisations into supporting and funding science programmes and projects.
 Africa needs science lovers and advocates who can canvass and lobby for more attention and funds for science and technology programmes and projects.